- Each student must undertake a final demonstration of competence.

 Projects that involve human subjects must adhere to policies and procedures of the University’s Institutional Review Board (IRB) (http://orrp.osu.edu/irb/).

-1. Develop an Idea.
 Be thinking about possible projects and appropriate faculty to work with to complete your culminating project.
-Your academic advisor should be a primary resource for this purpose but you may also rely on other faculty within the Division, College, or University.
+Your academic advisor should be a primary resource for this purpose but you may also rely on other faculty within the Division or Program, College, or University.
 College and Division seminars are also useful in generating possible ideas for culminating projects.
-To get a sense for what a culminating project might look like, you may want to review projects from previous years.
-Division Coordinators and OAPSS maintain a file of all culminating projects.
+To get a sense for what a culminating project might look like, you may want to review projects from previous years available by emailing OAPSS.
 The idea stage for preparing your culminating project should occur within the first two semesters of your MPH academic program.

-2. Choose Your CP Advisor.
-This should be your academic advisor; if there is a more appropriate faculty member to serve as advisor for your CP, you should formally move to change advisors (see the form in the student handbook).
-The advisor does need to be a College of Public Health faculty member from your division.
-Consult with your advisor and identify a faculty member from within your Division who has a research interest aligned with your CP interests.
+This likely will be your academic advisor; however if there is a more appropriate faculty member to serve as advisor for your CP, you should formally move to change advisors (form available in the CPH Graduate Student Handbook).
+The advisor does need to be a College of Public Health faculty member from your division/program.
+Consult with your advisor and identify a faculty member from within your division/program who has a research interest aligned with your CP interests.

-3. Proposal Approval.
-Complete and have your academic advisor approve the Culminating Project Proposal Approval Form.
-With this form, include an outline of your proposal that includes a draft title, the public health question that will be addressed, and the methods that will be used for addressing the question.
+If required by your Division/Program, complete the Culminating Project Proposal Approval Form.
+Include an outline of your proposal that includes a draft title, the public health question that will be addressed, and the methods that will be used for addressing the question.
+This proposal does not have to be the final title of your project, however the purpose is for your committee to ensure your proposal is satisfactory.
 Include some discussion of challenges you may expect and how you will address those challenges.